Harmxn02/Tailwind-colourpalette/README.md

 ## Here are all colours listed:
 `GitHub doesn't show colours, but if you clone the repo, and preview the markdown file, you can see all colours`

+You can also find the entire colour palette on [Tailwind CSS's website](https://tailwindcss.com/docs/customizing-colors).
+Click the URL to be redirected there.

 <span style="background-color: white; color: black; font-weight: bold;">Slate</span>

 <span style="color: #f8fafc">--slate-50</span>